litecoincash-project/rialtochat/README.md

 Packaging it
 --------------

-Building on Windows, Linux or MacOS should produce installers for the platform you built on, in the /out directory.
+Building on Windows, Linux or MacOS should produce installers for the platform you built on.

 To build, do:

 ```
-npm make
+npm run make
 ```

+Then look in the directory out/ for the built installer(s).